Killing of Samia Sarwar

-Samia Sarwar (1970 – 6 April 1999) was a Pakistani woman who was shot dead in her lawyers' office in Lahore in an honour killing arranged by her parents.
+Samia Sarwar (ثمیہ سرور; 1970 – 6 April 1999) was a Pakistani woman who was shot dead in her lawyers' office in Lahore in an honour killing arranged by her parents.

 Sarwar was a married woman with two children, belonging to an affluent family of Peshawar.
 She had accused her husband, a cousin with whom she had an arranged marriage at seventeen, of marital abuse.
 She had been separated from him for several years, living at her parents' home with her children.
 She eventually filed for divorce after deciding to remarry an army officer, but faced strong opposition from her family.
 Sarwar then sought the help of Lahore-based sisters Asma Jehangir and Hina Jilani, who were well-known human rights lawyers.
 Shortly afterwards, at a meeting between Sarwar and her mother at their chambers in Lahore, Sarwar was shot dead by an assassin hired by her own parents.
 They had arranged the murder of their daughter because they felt that she had brought shame upon the family by abandoning her husband to marry another man.